What is an Employee Identification Number?

 To apply for an employment identification number, follow the steps given below:

-- Verify that you’re qualified for EIN
+- Verify that you’re qualified for an EIN

 - Grab all the necessary information